Back to Course

 Summary

 You already know exactly what seed phrase is.
 How it works and what it is based on.
 It is crucial to keep it as safe as possible when storing it.
-We have provided you with many tips from which you will choose the best one for you.
+We have provided you with many tips from which you will decide the best one for you.
 Enjoy your adventure with hardware wallets!
 If something is unclear to you, please visit our other lessons, where you will find the answers to your questions.

 Acquire your first cryptocurrency on Kanga Exchange